azoth-lang/azoth.language.reference/src/drop-methods.md

 means that after the base class destructor is called, all move reference type fields have the `id` capability and all move value type fields cannot be accessed.

-## Exceptions in Destructors
+## Exceptions in Drop Methods

-All destructors implicitly are `no throw`.
-This is because destructors are called while exceptions are unwinding the stack.
-Thus if an exception were to be thrown from a destructor it might hide the original exception that is leading to the destructor being called.
+All drop methods implicitly are `no throw`.
+This is because drop methods are called while exceptions are unwinding the stack.
+Thus if an exception were to be thrown from a drop method it might hide the original exception that is leading to the drop method being called.

 **TODO:** Allow the destructor to receive info about an in progress error and allow destructors definitions to override the default of `no throw`